MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/partitions-in-wpa.md

 In the case of an error such as this, the admin cannot proceed with the current data upload.
 The admin has these choices:

- * Start over by selecting **Back**, and then attempt organizational-data upload with data that has a different schema.
+* Start over by selecting **Back** and then attempt organizational-data upload with data that has a different schema.
+* [Edit the affected partition](#to-edit-a-partition) (or partitions).
+Consider deleting from the partition the column that is referred to in the schema and caused the dependency that was violated.
+After that, try again to upload the .csv file that caused the schema violation.
 * [Delete the affected partition](#to-delete-a-partition) (or partitions) and then try again to upload the .csv file that caused the schema violation.

    > [!Note]
    > Schema errors can occur only in user-created partitions.
 Uploading organizational data does not affect the definition of the Global partition.